Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Humidity:

-Latex balloons absorb moisture.
+Latex balloons are porous and can absorb moisture.
 The moisture changes the structure of the rubber making it more 'rubbery' and stretchable.
 Short term, this means that you can blow up a balloon to a bigger size in a humid environment than in a dry one.

 Sun: